reubenharry/website/content/art/velazquez.md

 </html>

-(To clarify, the right-hand image is my one, and the left-hand is the original.)
+(To clarify, the right-hand image is my one, and the left-hand one is the original.)

 <!-- Look, I know what you're thinking: why would anyone paint a brush-stroke-for-brush-stroke replica of Las Meninas?
 It's needless. -->